github/learn.github.com/p/setup.md

 	$ cd myproject
 	$ git init

-Now you have an empty git repository (you can see the new '.git' directory there).
+Now you have an empty git repository (you can see the new `.git/` directory there).
 Now you can stage and commit files to it with the `git add` and `git commit` commands.
 We'll cover these commands in depth in the next session.